yaomtc/VR-on-Linux/README.md

 # VR Games Status

-Objective: Investigate [these games on Steam](https://store.steampowered.com/search/?vrsupport=101&os=linux) to find whether they actually support SteamVR on Linux.
+Objective: Investigate games such as [these on Steam](https://store.steampowered.com/search/?vrsupport=101&os=linux) to find whether they actually support SteamVR on Linux.

 ### Confirmed Working